brettimus/booty-booty-boilerplate/README.md

 # This is some reacty, sassy boilerplate
-`npm start` gets that shit started with webpack dev server :fire: reloading _you know what i'm talking about yeahhhhhhh_:confetti_ball:
+`npm start` gets this party started with webpack dev server :fire: :fire: :fire:

 ## Todo
-- Add modernizer
+- Add modernizr